The total number of PCIe lanes on your system can range from 30 on an average PC to 128 on workstations.

 AMD Ryzen Core Count (Desktop)

-Some of the lanes from a Ryzen CPU are dedicated for M.2 slots, other link with the motherboard chipset.
+Some lanes from a Ryzen CPU are dedicated to M.2 slots, while others link with the motherboard chipset.

-With the final 4 lanes, the motherboard has the choice to feature a single x4 NVMe M.2 slot, a combination of 2 x SATA Ports PLUS ONE x2 NVMe M.2 Slot, or a combination of TWO x2 NVMe M.2 slots.
+With the final four lanes, the motherboard can feature a single x4 NVMe M.2 slot, a combination of 2 x SATA Ports PLUS ONE x2 NVMe M.2 Slot, or various TWO x2 NVMe M.2 slots.

-Often the motherboard opt for a single x4 NVMe M.2 slot as it provides the best speed for the SSDs.
+The motherboard often opts for a single x4 NVMe M.2 slot as it provides the best SSD speed for the SSDs.

 Intel Core Processors Lane Count (Desktop)

-Intel Core processors upto 10th generation feature 16 PCIe lanes.
+Intel Core processors up to the 10th generation feature 16 PCIe lanes.
 They connect directly to the PCIe slots for operating graphics card(s).

-The newer 11th Gen Intel Core i5, Core i7 and Core i9 for desktop, however, feature an additional 4 CPU PCIe lanes bringing the total number to 20.
+The newer 11th Gen and ONWARDS (including 12th Gen) Intel Core series processors for desktops, however, feature an additional 4 CPU PCIe lanes bringing the total number to 20.

-For 11th Gen Intel CPUs and onwards, while 16 of these are taken up by a graphics, just as on the previous gen Intel Core processors, the 11th Core CPUs will still have four more from the CPU for occupying additional HSIO devices.
+For 11th Gen Intel CPUs and onwards, while 16 of 20 lanes are taken up by graphics, just as on the previous-gen Intel Core processors, the 11th and 12th-gen Core CPUs will still have four more from the CPU for occupying additional HSIO devices.

-This is being used primarily for an additional M.2 slot for the current 11th and 12th Gen motherboards.
+This is primarily used for an additional M.2 slot for the current 11th and 12th Gen motherboards.